DUNE-DAQ/docs/docs/packages/daq-buildtools/README.md

 # DUNE DAQ Buildtools

-_This document was last edited Jan-27-2026_
+_This document was last edited Feb-24-2026_

 `daq-buildtools` is the toolset to simplify the development of DUNE DAQ packages.
 It provides environment and building utilities for the DAQ Suite.

-If you've read these instructions before, release notes for specific versions of daq-buildtools can be found at the bottom of this document.

 ## System requirements